 The Virtual Campus PC can just be accessed in a browser.
 This is ideal for most situations.
 However, for even better performance you can install the desktop client.
 This is recommended for using applications that use a lot of graphics, audio or video such as Sibelius and ArcMap.

 Please download the install from one of the links below.
 If you are not sure which installer to use please see this guide on how to find out.

 You do not need admin rights to install the app.

 Note: Virtual Campus PC is accessible from iOS (iPhone and iPad) and Android mobile devices.
 However, the experience on mobile devices is not the same as that on a desktop operating system.

-The Microsoft Imagine Academy provides online self-paced training to help you succeed in today’s technologically evolving world.
+We provide a range of training options to develop your IT skills and help you succeed in today’s technologically evolving world.